-Preseem’s existing Quality of Experience (QoE) monitoring and optimization metrics, like TCP Round Trip Time and Retransmision, have proven to provide excellent value in helping to identify where problems occur in the networks of Wireless ISPs (WISPs).
-Since using Preseem, hundreds of WISPs have been able to understand where and when bottlenecks occur in their networks.
+Preseem’s Quality of Experience (QoE) monitoring and optimization metrics, like TCP Round Trip Time and Retransmission, help identify where problems occur in WISP networks.
+By using Preseem, WISPs can understand where and when network bottlenecks occur.

 Prefer watching a video?
-If so, click here to watch Gerrit Nagelhout, CEO of Preseem, walk you through the evolution of Preseem in just 10 minutes.
+If so, click here to watch Gerrit Nagelhout, CEO of Preseem, walk you through our evolution in just 10 minutes!

 The Preseem QoE Monitoring Evolution

-In October, Preseem released it’s real-world Access Point (AP) Comparisons feature, which allows WISPs to see how their APs are performing relative to their peers.
-This comparison combines real-world performance metrics from Preseem’s customer base, allowing WISPs to identify under-performing or overloaded APs.
+In October 2019, we released our Access Point (AP) Comparisons feature.
+This allows WISPs to see how their APs are performing relative to their peers.
+This AP comparison combines real-world performance metrics from Preseem’s customer base, allowing WISPs to identify under-performing or overloaded APs.

-The diagram above displays some of the metrics that Preseem collects from APs.
+The diagram below shows some of the metrics that Preseem collects from APs.
 In this case, we’re looking at a Ubiquiti Rocket 5AC PTMP AP.

-Referring to the middle chart, while airtime generally follows throughput, the data we see here is not indicative of any issues.
+Looking at the middle chart, while airtime generally follows throughput, the data we see here shows no issues.
 Instead, where the problem becomes apparent is in the top chart, showing latency.
-Here, the sharply increased latency, together with reduced throughput, immediately indicates that the AP is underperforming.
-As a result, we can conclude that interference was the cause of the spike in latency.
+Here, the spike in latency, together with reduced throughput, immediately tells us the AP is underperforming.
+As a result, we can conclude that interference was the cause of the jump in latency.

-In this case, knowing why the problem occurred allowed the WISP operator to make an informed decision about how to combat it.
+In this case, knowing why the problem occurred allows you to make an informed decision about how to fix it.
 For instance, simply changing the channel and upgrading to an AP that could better handle noise, like the Ubiquiti Rocket Prism 5AC Gen2, resolved the issue.

 Starting with the graph on the top left, we can see that latency is elevated.
-The chart on the lower left shows downstream bitrate, with an orange line that indicates the typical downstream bitrate of other Cambium ePMP 1000 APs.
-In this case, the downstream bitrate levels initially appear close to the orange line, indicating fine performance.
+The chart on the lower left shows downstream bitrate.
+The orange line indicates the typical downstream bitrate of other Cambium ePMP 1000 APs.
+In this case, the downstream bitrate levels initially appear close to the orange line, indicating good performance.
 However, the chart on the top right shows frame utilization to be at 100%!
 Moreover, on the bottom right, the chart shows that the AP is dropping packets.

 Now let’s take a look at the vertical, yellow line on each graph.
 This line indicates the point at which there were network backhaul issues for about an hour.
-Furthermore, you can see that during this time latency increased significantly, whereas downstream bitrate, frame utilization, and RF packet drop all decreased substantially.
+You can see that, during this time, latency increased significantly.
+At the same time, downstream bitrate, frame utilization, and RF packet drop all decreased substantially.

-Taken all together, these metrics indicate that the an underlying backhaul problem was the root cause of this network’s poor QoE performance.
+These metrics indicate that an underlying backhaul problem was the root cause of this network’s poor QoE performance.

 Looking Ahead: The Next Step in the Evolution of Preseem

 Preseem’s QoE monitoring and optimization metrics have long enabled WISPs to detect and correct problems in their networks.
-Moreover, Preseem’s real-world AP comparisons, alongside Preseem’s ability to collect and analyze metrics directly from APs, have now made it even easier for WISPs to not only recognize issues, but figure out why these problems are occurring in the first place.
+Also, Preseem’s contains real-world AP comparisons and the ability to collect and analyze metrics directly from APs.
+This makes it easier for WISPs to recognize issues and also understand why they’re happening.
 And yet there’s still more to come from Preseem!

 We expect to make Preseem even better by pulling in subscriber module information and presenting it in an easily comprehensible, actionable format.
-In addition, we’re looking at expanding the existing AP Score we provide by including more factors in it for consideration—saving you the time of having to figure out all of the details by yourself.
-And that’s not all!
-We’re also planning on creating a Subscriber Score, giving you proactive insights into subscribers that are experiencing issues on your network.
-With these upgrades, and even more in the pipeline, Preseem will continue to be the premier QoE monitoring and optimizations solution for WISPs!
+In addition, we’re looking at expanding the existing AP Score we provide by including more factors in it for consideration.
+This will save you the time of having to figure out all of the details by yourself.